ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_doclinks_config/README.md

 Currently available options are:

   - `ibm`: Configures IBM Cloud Object Storage as storage system for Manage attachments.
   - `aws`: Configures Amazon S3 buckets as storage system for Manage attachments.
+  - `filestorage`: Configures the local file system/PV for Manage attachments.

   **Note:** If using `ibm` or `aws` as attachments provider, the [`cos_bucket`](../roles/cos_bucket.md) role will be executed to setup a new or existing targeted COS bucket to be used to store Manage attachments, therefore make sure you set the expected variables to customize your COS bucket for Manage attachments.